ImKewal/marie_class_bot/README.md

 - Now configure [`semester.py`](semester.py) according to the [`tt.txt`](tt.txt)
     * sub-codes,
-    * subjects in same sequence of sub-codes and their meet links,
+    * subjects in same sequence of sub-codes and their google meet links,
     * class no (0 for before classes, 1-6 for 6 classes, 7 for after classes}),
     * and change import_timetable() to make timetable dictionary
         ```